smucclaw/documentation/docs/developers-installation-webtool.rst

     mkdir ~/v8kworkdir
     cd ~/v8kworkdir
     export V8K_WORKDIR=~/v8kworkdir
+    git clone git://github.com/smucclaw/vue-pure-pdpa
-    rsync -va ~/src/smucclaw/vue-pure-pdpa/ vue-big/
+    rsync -va vue-pure-pdpa/ vue-big/
-    rsync -va --exclude={.spago,.git,node_modules} vue-big/ vue-small/
+    (cd vue-big; npm i; npm run deps) rsync -va --exclude={.spago,.git,node_modules} vue-big/ vue-small/
     cd vue-small
     ln -s ../vue-big/.git .
     ln -s ../vue-big/node_modules .
     ln -s ../vue-big/.spago .

-Note that for the 3rd command, ``rsync -va ~/src/smucclaw/vue-pure-pdpa/ vue-big/``, you should replace ``~/src/smucclaw/vue-pure-pdpa/`` with the folder where you cloned the vue-pure-pdpa github page.

-Why do we have separate instances of vue-pure-pdpa, vue-big, and vue-small?
-Because the EC2 instance all of this was developed on (t3.medium) is configured with slow disk in this particular filesystem.
-When the user clicks on the link in the sidebar that takes the end-user to the Vue UI response time matters.
-If we rsync the entire vue-pure-pdpa directory structure, it will take upwards of 10 minutes.
-So we do the exclusions and the symlinks instead, which takes less than a minute.
+Remember to update your gunicorn conf file to set V8K_WORKDIR to the path as above.

+This sets you up with ``vue-small``, which is a copy of ``vue-big``, which is a copy of the ``vue-pure-pdpa repo``.

+``vue-small`` takes up a bit less space, by taking advantage of symlinks to reuse existing files that don't change across copies.

+This becomes valuable because ``v8k`` later rsyncs ``vue-small`` to ``vue-01``, ``vue-02``, and so on, at runtime.
+This rsync happens when we're trying to hurry: the end-user could click on the "vue web app" link at any time, so we want to bring up the vue web app as fast as possible.

+If the ``vue-YY`` directory doesn't already exist, then the rsync is liable to be slow, so we want to minimize the size of the ``vue-small``.

+We could pre-rsync the ``vue-YY`` directories at this point, too, with something like

+``for yy in 01 02 03 04 05 06 07 08 09; do rsync -va vue-small/ vue-$yy/; done``

 ^^^^^^^^^^^^^^^^^^^^^
 Spawning a new server
 ^^^^^^^^^^^^^^^^^^^^^

-Note that you do not have to run the following commands; this is just an explanation of how the Pythong Flask subsystem spawns a server.
+Note that you do not have to run the following commands; this is just an explanation of how the Python Flask subsystem spawns a server.

 Every time the Python Flask subsystem runs natural4-exe to refresh the workdir output, it will want to tell Vue that there is a new .purs file that contains a Rule Library.